If you know me at all, you know that I love love loooooove pork. Particularly pulled pork.

 With minimal prep, you will get hooked on this slow cooker Cuban mojo pork.
 All the classic flavors are there, and it’s utterly succulent.

 The best part is, this recipe is so easy to make.
 All you need is a slow cooker to make this incredible main dish, or an electric pressure cooker if you want make it even more quickly.
 Instructions for both cooking methods are provided in the Cooking by the Numbers section below.
+For more info on cooking pork, can read my tutorial on cooking pork shoulder in the electric pressure cooker.

-It’s perfect for a weeknight dinner, but it’s also excellent to serve at large gatherings.
+This dish is perfect for a weeknight dinner, but it’s also excellent to serve at large gatherings.
 You can even make this ahead of time, and eat it all week long in different ways for lunches.

 I love to use the leftovers in tacos or quesadillas.
 It can be stirred into soups, or it can be piled high on sandwiches.